RamonBomfim/RamonBomfim/README.md

 <br />

 - 👩🏻‍💻 I was an intern in the development team of the Secretariat of Planning, Management and Heritage of Alagoas.
 Acting primarily as a Back-End developer, using Python and its Django web framework.
 And I was too an intern at Comdinheiro, acting as a mobile developer, using React-Native.
-- 🌱 I'm currently learning React.js
+- 🌱 I'm currently learning Java
 - 💬 Ask me about Python
 - 😄 In my free time, I like watching movies with my bride and sometimes I like to play online games.